kim-codes/msbuild-ca-connection/README.md

 Joined late?
 Following up after the session?
 Find everything you need from our session at Build here.

-Find resources pertaining to the Microsoft Build 2020 Canadian Developer Community Connection Session.
+This repo will have all  resources from the Microsoft Build 2020 Canadian Developer Community Connection Session.

 ## Quick Links
 - [Code of Conduct](#code-of-conduct)